kaist-cp/helpdesk/README.md

   In the agenda, clearly state the purpose of meeting.
 It can be, but not limited to: (1) reporting the progress, (2) asking questions/opinions, or (3) just chatting.
   If you have multiple things to discuss, enumerate them at the beginning of a meeting for better planning of the meetings.

+    + If you don't send an agenda, the meeting is potentially going to be canceled.
+    + **If the meeting is to discuss a document, please send it at least by 12 hours before the meeting** so that the others can review it.
+      Share it anyway even if you couldn't finish writing the document by the time, because the others need to start making comments on it.

 #### Volume of communcation

 - **At 10am and 3pm everyday, please leave about five sentences to the [daily log](https://cp-chat.kaist.ac.kr/#narrow/stream/16-daily-log)** about what you'll do and what you've done for the day.

-- **Schedule at least one meeting for at least 15 minutes a week with Jeehoon**.
+- Schedule at least one meeting for at least 15 minutes a week with Jeehoon.
   It can be about anything such as research, coursework, TA...

 #### Reliability of communication

 - **Make sure that no feedbacks or action items get ignored.**
-  For example, when you receive a feedback, address it or give a counterargument against it.
+  More concretely, when you receive a feedback, address it or give a counterargument against it.
+  When you're not capable of doing action items by their deadline, please say so as early as possible.

 - Right after every meeting, write down action items in the corresponding Zulip topics (Team stream or DM).
   Example: